pulp/plugin_template/README.md

 ```

 The default behavior enables two build jobs that generate client libraries using the OpenAPI
 schema.
-One publishes to PyPI using ``pypi-username`` setting and the secret environment
+One publishes to PyPI using the secret environment variable called $PYPI_API_TOKEN.
-variable called $PYPI_PASSWORD.
-The other job publishes the client to rubygems.org and requires
+The other job publishes the client to rubygems.org and requires the $RUBYGEMS_API_KEY secret
-the $RUBYGEMS_API_KEY secret to be set.
-Both environment variables can be set in the Github secrets
+to be set.
+Both environment variables can be set in the Github secrets settings page for the
-settings page for the plugin repository.
-The job that publishes tagged builds to PyPI uses the same
+plugin repository.
+The job that publishes tagged builds to PyPI uses the same configs as the
-configs as the client publishing job.
+client publishing job.

 The before_install.sh, install.sh, before_script.sh, and script.sh can be augmented by plugin
 writers by creating specially named scripts in their `.github/workflows/scripts/` directory.
 The